Professor Ira Steven Nathenson

 The casebook and course materials are all available on the internet.

 - Course Website: Site at http://nathenson.org/courses/cyberlaw/.
 This website is your source for assignments, project information, and other materials.
 Details on the course website are provided below.

 - Casebook: James Grimmelmann, Internet Law: Cases and Problems (6th ed.
 Semaphore Press), available at https://semaphorepress.com/InternetLaw_overview.html.
 The book can be downloaded as an unprotected PDF, which allows you to mark up and annotate the book.
 Keep in mind, however, that laptops are not normally permitted in class, so be sure to print out your assignments and bring them with you.
 Regarding the value and cost, Professor Grimmelmann and his publisher allow you to name your price, with a suggested price of $30.
 That’s a great price compared to $250 casebooks.
 If you’re strapped for cash, they allow you to “freeride” and download the book for free.
 However, this is a fantastic casebook and a steal for only $30, so unless you are truly strapped, I recommend you pay for the book.
 And no, I will not ask you if you paid.
 Honor system!

 Assignments and course-related materials will be posted to the course website at http://nathenson.org/courses/cyberlaw/.
 In addition, selected course-related announcements and materials may be sent to your official St. Thomas Law email account.

-As a skills course, your grade will be based on experiential projects (75% of grade) and class participation (25%).
+As a skills course, your grade will be based on two experiential projects (each 1/3 of grade) and class participation (the reamaining 1/3).
 For class participation, your score will look at a number of factors, including: regularity and quality of preparation; contributions as a discussion leader; contributions as a discussant; class attendance; and punctuality, i.e., being in class, in your seat, on time, and ready to start.
 There is no curve and there is no final examination.

 PARTICIPATION & PROFESSIONALISM